hackclub/hackclub/workshops/feature_extractor/README.md

 ## 🛠️ The `setup()`

 `setup()` is a function which shall fire up as soon as our code is ready to run.
-Bacause of using [p5.js](https://p5js.org), our code is pretty readable and easy to understand here.
+Because we are using [p5.js](https://p5js.org), our code is pretty readable and easy to understand here.

 ```javascript
 function setup() {